fhmwg/current-tags/stage1-draft2.md

 Implementations should be prepared to store and display strings of arbitrary lengths.

 In particular, [captions](#2.2) often contain many distinct pieces of information in somewhat verbose prose and may extend into tens of thousands of characters or more.

+## 3.6.
+Archival quality <a name="3.6"></a>

+It should be noted that this document permits editing metadata in a destructive way (i.e., without preserving its previous content).
+It is thus not an archival standard.
+However, it is our intent that an implementation can be compliant with both this recommendation and with archival standards by not permitting users to modify existing metadata.

+There is a known desire to add append-only edit logs or other archival-quality metadata editing.